 A balanced representation of areas comprising the behavioral health system should be taken into consideration.
 Also, it is encouraged to consider at least one officer to be a recipient or former recipient of behavioral health services or a relative of such an individual.
-Officers shall serve for one two year term.
+Officers shall serve for one two-year term.
 However, an officer's term may be extended due to unusual circumstances by a vote of the full Council.

-A. Chairperson
+A. Co-Chairs

-The Chairperson shall be elected from among the full membership of the Council.
-The Chairperson shall serve for one two-year term.
+The two Co-chairs shall be elected from among the full membership of the Council.
+The Cochairs shall serve for one two-year term.
 Elections shall be held bi-annually in December and the term shall begin on January 1 through December 31 of the following year.

-The Chairperson shall be responsible for:
+The Co-chairs shall be responsible for:

 - 1. Calling and presiding over all full meetings of the Council; - 2.
-Coordinating the activities of the Council, including preparation of the required state and federal reports;
+Coordinating the activities of the Council, including preparation of the required state and federal reports; - 3.
+Collaborating in the preparation of the agenda for the meeting of the Council; - 4.
+Serving on the Executive Committee;

-- 3. Collaborating in the preparation of the agenda for the meeting of the Council; - 4.
-Serving on the Executive Committee; - 5.
-Appointing the Chairpersons and members of the Nominating Committee and the Chairpersons of standing and ad hoc committees; - 6.
+- 5. Appointing the Chairpersons or co-chairs and members of the Nominating Committee and the Chairpersons or co-chairs of standing and ad hoc committees; - 6.
 Signing, when appropriate, in the name of the Council, all letters and other documents; - 7.
 Serving as Ex-Officio on standing and ad hoc committees, except for the Nominating Committee; and - 8.
 Representing the opinion of the Council to the public.